youssefhergal/fsdmitclub_website/README.md

 - **Vercel**: A platform for hosting and deploying web applications.

 ## Installation
-To run this portfolio locally, follow these steps:
+To run this website locally, follow these steps:

 1. Clone the repository:
     ```bash